-A stranger stopped and stood with me;
+A stranger stopped and sat with me,

-To watch jewelled tides consume the day.
+To watch the tides consume the day

-The stranger then dared test the mood,
+The stranger sought to test the mood

-He ventured at my ashen stare,
+He looked upon my ashen stare

-And chanced grief be my gallon load.
+And chanced grief be my heavy load.

 “A friend has passed too soon” I spoke.